Young Fathers

 A young man in a swimming pool with a baby

-Whether or not you are together as a couple, staying on good terms with each other is really important.
-A good relationship between a father and a mother during pregnancy means a better chance of being involved in your baby’s life after they are born, and for the rest of their life.
+Relationships matter.
+Good relationships between a father and a mother during pregnancy means a better chance of being involved in your baby’s life after they are born, and for the rest of their life.

 Listen to the voices of three young dads talking about their experience: